 Caution for the newborn baby

-Note, if a mother develops chickenpox for the first time a few days before or after her baby’s birth 12, this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals 13.
-Breastfeeding can continue in this situation, but the baby may require treatment with antibodies against the virus (varicella zoster immune globulin) or other preventative medication and the mother is advised to take special hygiene precautions, and avoid her baby being in contact with any skin lesions until they are fully crusted 14 15.
+Note, if a mother develops chickenpox for the first time up to five days before or two days after her baby’s birth (Wambach and Spencer, 2020; e-lactancia, 2020), this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals13.
+Breastfeeding can continue in this situation, but the baby will require treatment against the virus and the mother is advised to take special hygiene precautions, and avoid her baby being in contact with any skin lesions until they are fully crusted 1415.
 Canadian paediatrician Jack Newman explains:

 Infected babies should be given zoster immune globulin (antibodies against the virus) immediately at birth and acyclovir or a similar drug to prevent the baby from getting very sick.
 The baby and mother should not be separated.
 The baby should be breastfed to get the immune factors present in the milk that will help protect his mucous membranes from invasion by the virus.